Swedish Apple Cake

 • Beat the butter and brown sugar together until light and fluffy.

-• In a separate bowl, combine the flour, baking powder and vanilla sugar then add to the wet ingredients and stir in.
+• In a separate bowl, combine the flour, baking powder, and vanilla sugar.
+Add this dry mixture to the wet ingredients and stir to combine.

-• Add the milk and continue to mix until everything is evenly dispersed (the batter will be thick).
+• Add the milk and mix until the batter is evenly combined (the batter will be thick).

-• Pour into the greased pan and spread the batter out towards the corners.
+• Pour the batter into the greased pan and spread it evenly toward the corners.

-• Place the prepared apples in a pretty pattern on top.
-Sprinkle with pearl sugar.
+• Arrange the prepared apple slices on top in a pattern you like.
+Sprinkle with pearl sugar, if using.

 Notes

-1. I used a ready blended gluten free flour mix.
-I wouldn't recommend using something like almond or coconut flour by itself as a replacement.
-You can substitute the gluten flour for regular or spelt flour.
-Naturally, the texture of the cake may vary slightly depending on the flour used.
+1. I used a ready-blended gluten-free flour mix.
+I wouldn’t recommend substituting with almond or coconut flour alone, as the texture and structure will be very different.
+You can swap the gluten-free flour for regular plain flour or spelt flour.
+The texture may vary slightly depending on which flour you use.

-2. If you don't have access to vanilla sugar, just replace with the same amount of vanilla extract (and add in at the same time as the eggs).
+2. If you don’t have vanilla sugar, replace it with the same amount of vanilla extract and add it at the same time as the eggs.

 Leave a Reply